hputnam/Coral_CNT/Notebook/20210803_Trial2_notes.md

 # Setup overview
 ### Experimental design
-- Placed 6 corals, 3 treatment and 3 control *Astrangia poculata*, into individual 100 ml glass jars with ~24 degress C .22 um PES membrane filtered artificial seawater.
+- Placed 6 SYMBIOTIC corals, 3 treatment and 3 control *Astrangia poculata*, into individual 100 mL glass jars with ~24 degress C .22 um PES membrane filtered artificial seawater.

 ### Exposure (Day 0)
 - Added CNT lipid sensor at 5mg/L for Corals 5-7 at 3:30pm.
 Corals 8-10 were exposed to ~40 mL filtered seawater with no CNTs for 30 minutes and were kept as controls.